shmool/nggirls-hackalearn-aae16/src/pages/index.md

     align: center
     background_color: secondary
   - title: Upgrade your skills
     subtitle: Heading up for a summer vacation?
-This is the time to...
+Now is the time to...
     features:
       - title: lorem-ipsum
         subtitle: lorem-ipsum